General Information

 - October 1, 2024 – application portal opens

-- December 31, 2024 – competition submissions are due by 5 PM EST
+- January 31, 2024 – competition submissions are due by 5 PM EST

-- January 2025 – Technical Advisory Group (TAG) will review all applications for feasibility and will draft a summary for each project to be presented to the Public Art Committee (PAC)
+- February 2025 – Technical Advisory Group (TAG) will review all applications for feasibility and will draft a summary for each project to be presented to the Public Art Committee (PAC)

 - February 2025 – Public Art Committee reviews all projects, and recommends their top 3 proposals.